Deviated-Systems/SpamSpy-Tracker/README.md

 ## Getting Recognition

 We want to make sure people know that you've contributed properly.
-We would be happy to acknowledge your contributions and promote your actions.
+We are more than happy to acknowledge your contributions as a valued community member and promote your actions.
 We want to easily promote all contributors so we have a document CONTRIBUTORS.md inside is everyone who reported an issue, fixed an issue and/or participated in discussions.
 If you have done any of the listed actions you should create PR to add your info in the CONTRIBUTORS.md document.
 Required info is GitHub username, and GitHub issue number.

 Please add your details to our [CONTRIBUTORS.md](https://github.com/Deviated-Systems/SpamSpy-Tracker/blob/main/CONTRIBUTORS.md)